 What is colic?

-There can be different types of adult colic, such as biliary colic, renal colic and intestinal colic.
-Colic refers to the pain, usually associated with the intestines and urinary system.
-The colicky pain can occur once, or recur for weeks, months or years after the initial pain.
+There are different types of adult colic, such as biliary colic, renal colic and intestinal colic.
+Essentially, adult colic refers to intestinal or urinary system pain.
+This pain can occur once, or recur for weeks, months, or even years after the initial pain.

 - Biliary colic: is produced by the distension of the gallbladder, usually by a gallstone.

 - Renal colic: sudden and intense pain caused by kidney or urinary stones.

 - Intestinal colic: cramps in the intestines, caused by a blockage in the large or small intestine.